qianransun/ADB-project/README.md

 Test1 to Test19 are the tests provided by teacher.
 We add 12 test cases more from Test20 to Test26.

+## Input:
+We use the input file which contains the test case as args[0].
+Also, we suppose that the index of transaction is set by system automatically, so that we don't support the case: there are only three transactions which contains T1, T2, T5. (suppose to be T3).

 ## Output:
 During the run, the project is going to pay close attention to cycle and print out the abortion of transaction once it encounters a cycle.